PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 fixed normalization flags, sole caller, and outer terminal boundaries as a delegate.
 Validate sequentially, commit and push, and do not create a pull request.

+## Explicit very-late gather/constant/normalization orchestration: completed state

+The characterized parent now delegates to `passes/very_late_gather_constant_normalization_orchestration.py`.
+A frozen `VeryLateGatherConstantNormalizationContext` contains only ModelIR, layout state, and diagnostics.
+The four canonical stable IDs name transpose-gather axis cleanup, constant-input folding, redundant-cast cleanup, and normalization-pad cleanup in their effective runtime order.

+Every builder creates one fresh `ModelIRPassStateScope`.
+It constructs the outer gather and fixed-policy normalization invocations locally, then composes the middle pair with `build_constant_fold_cast_invocations` while supplying that same scope.
+The existing constant-fold/cast builder therefore remains the single source of its two argument contracts; all four immutable invocations share ModelIR, layout, diagnostics, and scope by identity.
+The shared executor validates the flattened four-ID sequence before execution.

+The historical very-late helper is now a zero-argument delegate at the same sole terminal boundary.
+Its former call to the historical constant-fold/cast helper is replaced by builder composition; that helper retains its one remaining late-layout parent caller.
+Architecture accounting now records both constant-fold/cast executions explicitly, increasing the ordered runner total from 118 to 120 without changing runtime multiplicity.
+The efficiency fixture executes the explicit parent and still observes one graph-index build.

+Sequential validation completed as follows:

+- focused very-late plus composed constant-fold/cast orchestration:
+  `17 passed in 0.70s`;
+- both focused files plus ordered architecture:
+  `265 passed in 16.65s`;
+- pass-efficiency: `30 passed in 0.54s`;
+- central lowerer synthetic smoke plus TensorFlow-import-blocked optional
+  boundary: `43 passed in 10.25s` (`32` plus `11`);
+- targeted Ruff, Python compilation, formatting, and whitespace checks: passed; the central lowerer retains exactly its two pre-existing F401 findings.

+No real-model conversion or broad direct-suite repeat was added.
+Public APIs, CLI behavior, artifacts, dependencies, corpus profiles, exclusions, operation tiers, fixed normalization policy, runtime order, terminal boundaries, invocation multiplicity, shared-scope efficiency, and TensorFlow isolation are unchanged.
+PR #952 remains closed, no branch PR is open, and no pull request was created, reopened, or updated.

+At restart, inventory the next small shared-scope helper.
+The positional target-ModelIR/target-layout SE-FC/gather-fanout pair is a likely candidate;
+freeze both target forms, diagnostics routing, shared scope, caller multiplicity, and boundaries before deciding how its context should be created.
+Validate sequentially, keep real-model conversion minimal, commit and push only, and do not create a pull request.